kognise/obsidian-aviation/FAR/Volume 2/F Air traffic and general operating rules/0093 Special air traffic rules.md

 \(f\) Is conducted within 3 nautical miles of Grand Canyon Bar Ten Airstrip, Pearce Ferry Airstrip, Cliff Dwellers Airstrip, Marble Canyon Airstrip, or Tuweep Airstrip at an altitude less than 3,000 feet above airport elevation, for the purpose of landing at or taking off from that facility; or

 \(g\) Is conducted under an instrument flight rules (IFR) clearance and the pilot is acting in accordance with ATC instructions.
-An IFR flight plan may not be filed on a route or at an altitude that would require operation in an area described in §93.305.
+An IFR flight plan may not be filed on a route or at an altitude that would require operation in an area described in [[Volume 2/F Air traffic and general operating rules/0093 Special air traffic rules.md#§93.305   Flight-free zones and flight corridors.|§93.305]].

 \[Doc.
 No. 28537, 61 FR 69330, Dec.
 31, 1996, as amended by Amdt.
 93-80, 65 FR 17742, 17743, Apr.
 4, 2000; Amdt.
 93-102, 83 FR 48212, Sept.
 24, 2018\]

 ### §93.311   Minimum terrain clearance.

-Except in an emergency, when necessary for takeoff or landing, or unless otherwise authorized by the responsible Flight Standards Office for a purpose listed in §93.309(c), no person may operate an aircraft within 500 feet of any terrain or structure located between the north and south rims of the Grand Canyon.
+Except in an emergency, when necessary for takeoff or landing, or unless otherwise authorized by the responsible Flight Standards Office for a purpose listed in [[Volume 2/F Air traffic and general operating rules/0093 Special air traffic rules.md#§93.309   General operating procedures.|§93.309]](c), no person may operate an aircraft within 500 feet of any terrain or structure located between the north and south rims of the Grand Canyon.

 \[Docket No. FAA-2018-0851, Amdt.
 93-102, 83 FR 48212, Sept.
 24, 2018\]